 -Hold plank, rock from toes to heals keeping spine parallel to floor.

-• The Lunge–Strengthening the hamstrings, the Quads and the Gluts in the cross lunge movement will get your legs ready for your next incline on your bike.
+• The Lunge– Strengthening the hamstrings, the Quads and the Glutes in the cross lunge movement will get your legs ready for your next incline on your bike.

 *Be aware of your knees and the load put upon them.
 Warm-up, especially before doing explosive movements.

-• Jump Squats– Strength gluts, quads, hamstrings and explosive power.
-Strong Quads, and gluts with the explosive power in the jump squat will allow your body to pedal through technical terrain and stay in control through the process.
+• Jump Squats– Strength glutes, quads, hamstrings and explosive power.
+Strong Quads, and glutes with the explosive power in the jump squat will allow your body to pedal through technical terrain and stay in control through the process.

 Maintain a strong Upper Body– Improves your maneuvering of your bike on the trail and control over your steering.

 • Chops– Start in a split stance with right leg forward.
 The cable or bands will be to the side and over your right shoulder.
 Pull down across your chest towards your left hip.
-The Cross diagonal movements will prepare you real life changes on the bike where you need to have the strength to respond quickly to changes.
+The Cross diagonal movements will prepare you for real life changes on the bike where you need to have the strength to respond quickly.

 Variation: TRX straps or weights